 The administration and staff of Five Keys believe that access to and utilization of technology is essential to preparing students for secondary and post-secondary education, as well as for productive placement in the business and professional world.
-Many of Five Keys' students have had limited access to technology and 21st century skills.
+Many of Five Keys students have had limited access to technology and 21st century skills.
 In 2018, we began the process of launching a hybrid online and in-person learning platform.
 Familiarizing students with online learning broadened the scope of their online communication skills, preparing them for digital communication in the college or career path they choose post-graduation.
 Accessing students through an electronic learning management system will help those with transportation or scheduling barriers continue working at their own pace and availability while enhancing soft skills like written communication, time-management, and typing speed, alongside the common core state standards met during focused curriculum assignments.

-Currently at Five Keys community sites, students have full access to the Internet; blended learning is emerging as an important instructional tool and is already used extensively in SoCal ESL classes.
+Currently at Five Keys community sites, students have full access to the Internet; blended learning is emerging as an important instructional tool.
 Several online programs including NewsELA are used to engage students at different Lexia reading levels with Common Core-aligned non-fiction reading assignments pairing rich, relevant current events with key content area objectives.
-Digital fluency is paramount as students take key assessments online, including the Comprehensive Adult Student Assessment System (CASAS) and the California Assessment of Student Performance and Progress (CAASPP).
+Digital fluency is paramount as students take key assessments online, including the Test of Adult Basic Education (TABE) and the California Assessment of Student Performance and Progress (CAASPP).
 Five Keys realizes the relevance of preparing students to confidently navigate technology as it is directly related to so many of the career and educational goals students have post-graduation.